Best Countries for Gay Expats

 The Netherlands became the first country in the world to legalize gay marriage and is the most liberal country in the world by far.
 The Netherlands has been focused on attracting gay tourism and residents by hosting the biggest gay pride parade in Europe, having more gay neighbourhoods than any country in western Europe, and being an example for human rights in general.
-Netherlands is a great place to live and many gay expats already call it home.
+The Netherlands is a great place to live and many gay expats already call it home.

 Gay expats looking for a country in South America with good tropical beaches and a progressive mentality should consider Uruguay.
 Uruguay has recently passed laws protecting transgender persons by approving the change in legal documents to match the gender they identify with.
 Uruguay is a small country that is not mentioned enough, but one that should be on your shortlist.

 I hope you’ve found this article on the Best Countries for Gay Expats to be helpful. please contact us HERE for more information on immigrating to any of these countries.
 I’ve also included some articles that you will love to read!